Buddhism in Taiwan

+As of 2021 around 19.8% of the population believes in Buddhism.

+Demography

 Taiwanese government statistics distinguish Buddhism from Taoism, giving almost equal numbers for both.
 In 2005, the census recorded 8 million Buddhists and 7.6 million Taoists, out of a total population of 23 million.
 Many of Taiwan's self-declared "Taoists" actually observe the more syncretistic practices associated with Chinese traditional religion which is based on Buddhism.
 Self-avowed Buddhists may also be adherents of more localized faiths such as Yiguandao, which also emphasize Buddhist figures like Guanyin or Maitreya and espouse vegetarianism.

 Distinguishing features of Taiwanese Buddhism is the emphasis on the practice of vegetarianism, the influence of Humanistic Buddhism, and the prominence of large centralized Buddhist organizations.
 Four Buddhist teachers who founded institutions that are particularly influential are popularly referred to as the "Four Heavenly Kings of Taiwanese Buddhism", one for each cardinal direction, with their corresponding institutions referred to as the "Four Great Mountains".
 They are: